 A CT scan may be preferred if the foreign body is metallic and the patient cannot get an MRI.

-An MRI on the other hand would show detailed images of the bone and soft tissue, and identify any pus pockets present in the foot.
+An MRI on the other hand would show detailed images of the bone and soft tissue, and identify any pus pockets present in the lower extremity.
 This is important for surgical planning.

 Also, MRI and CT scans can identify bone infections that can occur from puncture wounds.
 Although the risk of developing a bone infection from a puncture wound is low, it’s best to rule it out.